Educational Approach

 • Professors are accessible and highly supportive.

-• Students focus on understanding themselves as learners.
+• Students focus on understanding themselves as learners, and self-reflection and metacognition are encouraged at every level of the curriculum.

 • Students develop personal learning strategies.

-In addition to direct, personalized assistance from classroom faculty, academic support is available for writing, reading, study skills, math, science, and coursework planning and completion.
-Students can come by for assistance on a drop-in or appointment basis at the Centers for Academic Support or Coaching Services.
-Students may also choose to attend one of our structured workshops.
+In addition to direct, personalized assistance from classroom faculty, academic support is available for writing, reading, academic coaching, study skills, math, science, and coursework planning and completion in our Drake Center for Academic Support.
+The center offers scheduled one-on-one appointments or drop-in hours and is staffed with academic professionals.

 Our programs are fully accredited by the New England Commission of Higher Education (NECHE).
 We have a proven record of success in preparing Landmark College graduates to either complete their baccalaureate degrees here or to transfer into baccalaureate degree programs at colleges of their choice.